-Below is a graphical account of the Company's ISM Code violations viewed against Operating days from 2006-2013.
-For the purpose of this analysis, violations are considered as any incident that results in a fire, explosion, injury or death to crew members, collisions, and groundings.
-Operating days hit a peak with 19,710 days in 2006, while ISM code violations peaked in 2007 with 18 violations.
-However, between 2007 and 2011 the code violations declined by 94%; there has been an uptick in 2012 & 2013, and the Company has analysed each violation in detail and conveyed to all senior employees as a case-study, and to avoid recurrence on violations per operating day basis, 2006 and 2011 were the Company's best years with the violation at the lowest at 0.02%, while even at worst, in 2007, the violations were a negligible fraction, at only 0.11%.
+Below is a graphical account of the Company's ISM Code violations viewed against Operating days from 2006-2014.
+For the purpose of this analysis, violations are considered as any incident that results in a fire, explosion, injury or death to crew members, collisions, groundings, etc., Operating days hit a peak with 19,710 days in 2006, while ISM code violations peaked in 2007 with 18 violations.
+However, between 2007 and 2011 the code violations declined by 94%; there has been an uptick in 2013 & 2014, and the Company has analysed each violation in detail to identify the root-cause and initiate appropriate corrective actions.
+The results are then conveyed to all senior employees as case-studies to avoid recurrence.
+On a violation per operating day basis, 2006 and 2011 were the Company's best years with the violation at the lowest at 0.02%, while even at worst, in 2007, the violations were a negligible fraction, at only 0.11%.
 Across the period, the average violation for the whole fleet was only 0.06%.

 As per the ISM code requirements, annual internal audits are conducted on board by a dedicated team of qualified and experienced ship auditors reporting directly to the Managing Director.
 All incidents of non-compliances, accidents and near misses are thoroughly investigated and analyzed, after which procedures are reviewed immediately.
 Furthermore, all lessons learned from various accidents and near miss incidents are shared with organizations like Marine Accident Reporting Scheme (MARS) for the mutual benefit of the industry and to enhance maritime safety in general.
 The Nautical Institute, London, which publishes the MARS reports every month, has appreciated the Company's participation in MARS and for promotion and sharing "lessons to learn" incidents and case studies from its own fleet for the benefit of the industry.
-This is in compliance with our highest ideals of quality management and social responsibility.
+This is in compliance with the Company's highest ideals of quality management and social responsibility.